intrahealth/gofr/docs/developer_guide/ansible.md

 Versions tested:
 * Ubuntu 22
-* HAPI FHIR JPA Server tag:image/v5.5.2
+* HAPI FHIR JPA Server tag: v6.0.1
 > All versions of below are defaults on Ubuntu 22
 * Python 3
 * Tomcat9
 * PostgreSQL 14
 * Nodejs 12
-* Java: openjdk 11
+* Java: openjdk 17 (HAPI requires 17 to build but 11 to run)

 ## Ansible Target Hosts